whisthq/whist/container-images/base/README.md

 ### Services

-The services `fractal-entrypoint.service`, `fractal-display.service`, and `fractal-protocol.service` must run successfully for the container to be functional.
+The services `fractal-entrypoint.service`, `fractal-display.service`, `fractal-audio.service` and `fractal-protocol.service` must run successfully for the container to be functional.
 These services run in the order written above and are run by systemd on container start.

 `fractal-entrypoint.service` runs the contents of the `entry.sh` script as root -- this is where configuration that has to occur during runtime can normally go.

-`fractal-display.service` starts an X Server with the proper configuration that we need -- see display-service-envs for environment variables imported in the service.
+`fractal-display.service` starts an X Server with the proper configuration that we need.
 Note that this starts an X Server that is powered by an Nvidia GPU, meaning our containers can only be run on GPU-powered hosts.

+`fractal-audio.service` starts a virtual Pulse Audio soundcard in the container.

-`fractal-protocol.service` runs the protocol and configures some environment variables so it works correctly with the X Server.
+`fractal-protocol.service` runs the protocol and configures some environment variables so that it works correctly with the X Server.

 ### Useful Debugging Practices